sez11a/liferay-docs/develop/tutorials/articles/07-web-services/05-service-access-policies.markdown

    something is in most cases an
    [`AuthVerifier` implementation](https://docs.liferay.com/portal/7.0/javadocs/portal-kernel/com/liferay/portal/kernel/security/auth/verifier/AuthVerifier.html).
-   For example, in the case of the OAuth app, an `AuthVerifier` implementation assigns the policy choosen by the user in the authorization step.
+   For example, in the case of the OAuth app, an `AuthVerifier` implementation assigns the policy chosen by the user in the authorization step.

 2. The OSGi module level, via the following service access policy modules: